davidmweber/dbwriter_rust/README.md

 diesel setup
 diesel migration run  # Roll the actual migration and generate a Rust schema that matches the current database schema
 ```
-To start the server, just type `cargo run`
+To start the server, just type `cargo run --release`

 # Benchmarking
 This was tested with [wrk2](git@github.com:giltene/wrk2.git).
 Here is an example benchmark: